tkardi/writeup/content/post/2018/05/21/calculating-a-polygon-mesh.md

 I had not done this kind of processing myself before.

 For that to happen we'd have to do two things:
-a) mesh up the admin unit polygons
+1. node (or _mesh up_) the admin unit polygons
-b) add two additional attributes two all mesh linestrings denoting the admin unit id to the left and to the right of the vector.
+2. add two additional attributes two all noded linestrings denoting the admin unit id to the left and to the right of the vector.
+Something that's usually done in topological datasets (e.g routing networks).

 ## Data